 Mass consumption, fast fashion and vapid collections – these are three facets commonplace in 21st century fashion, which inherently and unfortunately dismiss any sense of eco-friendly and sustainable practice.
-It is exactly this lack of consciousness and ignorance that recent Central Saint Martins graduate John Skelton works to tackle through his one-off timeless creations, working wholeheartedly sustainable through every step of the process – from the fabric he sources from antique sellers across the country, to the British artisans who keep production local.
+It is exactly this lack of consciousness and ignorance that recent Central Saint Martins graduate John Skelton works to tackle through his one-off timeless creations, working wholeheartedly sustainable through every step of the process.

-Here we spoke to the York native about his ethos, how he translates his fascinations with socio-political issues and the past and present of class into his collections, and his working relationship with his younger brother, budding photographer, Ryan.
+We spoke to the York native about his ethos, how he translates his fascinations with socio-political issues and the past and present of class into his collections, and his working relationship with his younger brother and budding photographer, Ryan.

 Sustainability is at the core of your label with most of your materials recycled and naturally dyed, and resources eco-friendly and native to the UK.
 Why is it so important for you to work in this way and what informed your ethos?